Penalty Charge Notice (PCN) - Parking fines

 If you believe that there is a reason why you should not have been issued with a PCN, you should make any representation to Inverclyde Parking at the address below.
 This can be by email or letter.

-If you do so within 14 days of the issue of the PCN, your notice will be held at £30 until the representation has been considered.
-After the 14 days have expired, the PCN will be held at £60 until the matter is concluded.
+If you do so within 14 days of the issue of the PCN, your notice will be held at £40 until the representation has been considered.
+After the 14 days have expired, the PCN will be held at £80 until the Notice to Owner is issued.

 Paying a penalty charge notice (PCN)